ksnortum/find-words-java/README.md

 ## TODO ##

 * Add ability to do two wild cards (dots)
+* Better scoring of wild cards.
+Should not add wild card's value to total score
 * Better progress bar when using wild cards (use two progress bars, new one for alphabet?)